Amira Learning raises $11M to put its AI-powered literacy tutor in post-COVID classrooms – TechCrunch

 Third is a data-based triage system that warns students and parents if a kid may potentially have a language learning disorder like dyslexia.
 The patterns are there in how they read — and while a system like Amira can’t actually diagnose, it can flag kids who may be high risk to receive a more thorough screening.
 (A note on privacy: Angel assured me that all information is totally private and by default is considered to belong to the district.
 “You’d have to be insane to take advantage of it.
 We’d be out of business in a nanosecond.”)

 The $11 million in funding comes at what could be a hockey-stick moment for Amira’s adoption.
-(The round was led by Authentic Ventures II, LP, with participation from Vertical Ventures, Owl Ventures and Rethink Education.)
+The round was led by Authentic Ventures II, LP, with participation from Vertical Ventures, Owl Ventures and Rethink Education.

 “COVID was a gigantic spotlight on the problem that Amira was created to solve,” Angel said.
 “We’ve always struggled in this country to help our children become fluent readers.
 The data is quite scary — more than two-thirds of our fourth graders aren’t proficient readers, and those two-thirds aren’t equally distributed by income or race.
 It’s a decades-long struggle.”